swaldman/untemplate-doc/README.md

 it as an unemplate, and it will be immortalized as a scala function.
 ```
 It's just a markdown file!
-But it's stored in an untemplate source directory as `ceci-nest-pas.md.untemplate`, so it gets
+But if it's stored in an untemplate source directory as `ceci-nest-pas.md.untemplate`, it gets
 compiled to a simple scala function.

 ```scala